1. Home

 The “odb://” indicates and ODB connection followed by the IP address and port of the server followed by the ODB name of the datafile (set in the ODB config.xml file).

 The first few entries in the File Path Status list cover the locations of the Omnis Studio executable, Caliach Vision library and other libraries that are open and the main data file (and segment) connections.
-Thereafter, the lines are reporting all the additional folders and files that the program needs to be able to access, or could need to for particular functions.
+Thereafter, the lines are reporting all the additional folders and files that the program needs to be able to access or could need to for particular functions.
 There are many optional configurations for these other files that can apply depending on the choices made.
 For example, the Extras folder containing the Caliach license and strings files can be held either locally to each user or centrally on the server (making re-licensing more manageable, for instance).
 The File Path Status analyser looks at all these optional locations and reports their status, so if some are shown not to exist, that doesn’t mean that anything is necessarily wrong – it depends on context.

 The File Path Status list has three indicator columns as follows:

-This indicates whether the program is currently connected to the file.
-Many ancillary files are only temporarily accessed and then their data is held in memory so Connected now may not strictly be true in a technical sense but it indicates that the connection has been made and the data read, for example, Terminal settings and Caliach license files.
+Connected nowThis indicates whether the program is currently connected to the file.
+Many ancillary files are only temporarily accessed and then their data is held in memory so Connected now may not strictly be true in a technical sense but it indicates that the connection has been made and the data read, for example, Terminal settings and Caliach license files.This indicates that the item is not currently connected.
+Folders, of course, cannot be connected to as such so are always X

-This normally indicates that the item can be seen by the program and therefore can be connected to.
+Can connectThis normally indicates that the item can be seen by the program and therefore can be connected to.
 In some cases, such as functional additional datafiles and upgrade files are tested to see if connections are possible.
-Other that that, no test is made of whether the user has file/folder privileges to read.write files.
+Other than that, no test is made of whether the user has file/folder privileges to read.write files.This generally means that the user program cannot “see” the item in the file system.

-The folder or file can not be “seen” by the program in the file system.
+ExistsThe folder or file exists on the file system by the program.The folder or file cannot be “seen” by the program in the file system.

-Note NOTE: In the File description column, the term on server refers to the file or folder located centrally, either by being alongside the datafiles, or in the case of ODB datafile connection in the DirectPath.
+NOTE: In the File description column, the term on server refers to the file or folder located centrally, either by being alongside the datafiles, or in the case of ODB datafile connection in the DirectPath.
 The term locally implies that the file or folder is in the user’s Vision library folder.

 The path to the first segment of the main datafile you are attached to.
 If prefixed with “odb://” you are using the Omnis Data Bridge.